-Standard Q melds qualitative and quantitative approaches to measure shared worldviews about the topic of study.
+I see Q methodology as a form of ‘worldview mapping.’
+Standard Q methodology melds qualitative and quantitative approaches to measure shared worldviews about the topic of study.
 As the picture above shows, participants sort a set of subjective statements about the topic onto a distribution board.
-These “Q-sorts” are later analyzed using factor analysis to identify groups of participants who sorted the statements in a similar pattern.
-Each factor represents a shared worldview.
-As a result, I consider Q methodology to be a form of “worldview mapping.”
+These Q-sorts are later analyzed using factor analysis to identify groups of participants who sorted the statements in a similar pattern.
+Each factor represents a shared worldview, providing a ‘map’ of different perspectives and how they relate to each other.

 I developed Critical Q as a central methodological intervention within my dissertation research on agricultural production and shale gas development.
-I have also piloted critical Q analysis with my earlier work on raw milk and the politics of knowledge.
+I have also piloted critical Q analysis with my earlier work on raw milk and the politics of knowledge, and am continuing to refine its framework and protocol through the Pathways to Sustainable Urban Water Security project.
 Critical Q combines standard Q protocol with critical discourse analysis to make the methodology more attentive to the uneven social and power relations which shape discourses, perspectives, and worldviews.

 In addition to using critical Q methodology in my research, I employ it in the classroom in two ways: 1) by having students complete their own Q study as a class, and 2) as a means to measure student learning.
-Because of its unique combination of qualitative and quantitative approaches, integrating a class-run Q study gives students experience across a range of research methods and analysis, including critical discourse analysis, semi-structured interviews, qualitative coding, and by-person factor analysis.
-As a means of measuring learning, in-class Q studies can also serve as formative feedback for me and my teaching effectiveness.
+Because of its unique combination of qualitative and quantitative approaches, integrating student-designed and implemented Q studies gives students experience across a range of research methods and analysis, including critical discourse analysis, semi-structured interviews, qualitative coding, and by-person factor analysis.
+In-class Q studies also serve as a tool for measuring learning and as formative feedback mechanism for my teaching effectiveness.

 Sneegas, G. 2020.
 “Making the case for critical Q methodology.”
 The Professional Geographer 72(1): 78-87.
 DOI: 10.1080/00330124.2019.1598271